Buy a Life Insurance Plan in a few clicks

 Understanding the term insurance terminology is essential for making the right decisions about policy selection, maximizing benefits, and ensuring financial protection for loved ones.

-Term insurance is a simple insurance plan that offers coverage in case of a policy owner’s demise during the policy term.
+Term insurance is a simple insurance plan that offers coverage in case of a policy owner’s demise during the specified policy term.
 It is an essential tool for individuals seeking affordable coverage to secure their family’s financial future against the risk of their untimely death.

 The premium is the amount you pay the insurance company regularly (monthly, annually) to keep your policy active.
 Various factors, including your age, health, sum assured, and term length, determine the cost of the premium.
+You can estimate your premium using online term insurance calculators after entering key details such as coverage amount.

 The policy term is the duration for which the insurance coverage remains active.
 It is crucial to select a policy term that aligns with your monetary goals and the needs of your beneficiaries.
+For instance, if you buy a 20 year term plan, your beneficiaries will receive the death benefit if you pass away during the 20 years.
+After 20 years, the policy will lapse.

 The policyholder is the person or entity that owns the insurance policy.
 This individual or organization is responsible for paying the premiums and has the authority to make changes to the policy.
 They are the contractual party with the insurance company.